 The revised current ICDR rules came into force at the beginning of 2014, and included a number of adjustments to increase transparency, efficiency and speed.

-Among the changes was a rule to ensure mediation is offered as a first step in all matters; an adjustment to the ICDR list system, which now kicks in when the parties fail to select a panel (parties have to strike out names on the list they don’t want; and anyone that remains after both sides have done that is appointable); it also adjusted down the amount you pay upfront to get a case started.
-And it announced its own twist on the expedited procedure.
+Among the changes were: a new rule to ensure mediation is offered as a first step in all matters; a revision to its list system, which now kicks in when the parties fail to select a panel (under this system, parties have to strike out names on the list they don’t want and whoever remains at the end is deemed worthy of appointment); and a change to the upfront payment required to get a case started.
+It also announced an ICDR twist on the expedited procedure.

-Cases of US$250,000 or less are now automatically expedited, while those of US$100,000 or less will be arbitrated on documents alone.
+Cases of US$250,000 or less are now automatically expedited, while those of US$100,000 or less are arbitrated on documents alone.

-The ICDR says cases going the expedited route will be decided matters, from filing to award, within 135 days.
+The ICDR says cases going the expedited route will be decided within 135 days of filing.

-Happily, those comments seem to be a thing of the past.
-There’s less negativity about the staff these days.
-This may in part be thanks to the growth in international LLM programmes in the US, which now keeps the ICDR well supplied with high-calibre, keen and, above all, affordable foreign lawyers to work there (and who have greatly expanded the number of languages it is fluent in).
-If the ICDR staff are still “not quite as good as the ICC”, as one New Yorker recently maintained to us, they’re now a lot closer.
+Happily, those comments appear to be a thing of the past.
+This may in part be thanks to the growth in international LLM programmes in the US, which has given the ICDR a supply of well-qualified (and affordable) foreign lawyers to recruit from.
+If the ICDR staff are still “not quite as good as the ICC”, as one New Yorker maintains, the gap is much less.
 And they don’t tend to interfere as much as the ICC staffers do!

 How busy is it?

-The AAA hasn’t released figures for the ICDR’s 2016 performance, but it usually handles around 1,000 cases a year.
+The AAA usually handles around 1,000 cases a year.

-In 2016 the ICDR reorganised its staff along sector lines.
+In 2016, the ICDR reorganised its staff along sector lines.
 From now on counsel and directors will work on the same types of dispute repeatedly.
 It also created specific panels of arbitrators for aerospace, aviation and national security cases.
 In 2017, it appointed new leaders for its under-40 group.
 It has also said it plans to make information on arbitrator challenges publicly available and to create an arbitrator research tool, but after trailing this in 2018 it has released no further news.

 What is it?

-JAMS (or Judicial Arbitration and Mediation Services) was founded in 1979 by a retired judge from California, Warren Knight, who decided to bring together a panel of former judges to arbitrate and mediate complex commercial cases as an alternative to the US court system.
+JAMS was founded in 1979 by retired Californian judge Warren Knight, who decided to create a panel of former judges to arbitrate and mediate complex commercial cases as an alternative to the US court system.
 Today it has 25 offices in the US and two overseas.

 It’s big then?

-It is.
-JAMS has a panel of nearly 300 full-time neutrals, who between them turn over more than 12,000 cases a year.
-Even while around 70 per cent of these cases are mediations, that’s still more than 3,500 arbitrations a year.
+JAMS also has a panel of nearly 300 full-time neutrals, who between them turn over more than 12,000 cases most years.
+Though 70% of these cases are mediations, that’s still more than 3,500 arbitrations a year.

-JAMS arbitrators use a “managed arbitration process” made up of checklists and procedures to keep the arbitration on time and within budget.
-And the neutrals are available full-time, so arbitration hearings are scheduled promptly and most matters are resolved within six months of the appointment of the arbitrator.
+JAMS use a “managed arbitration process” made up of checklists and procedures intended to keep things to time and budget.
+Because its neutrals are required to be available full time, at least domestic arbitration hearings are scheduled promptly and most matters are resolved within six months of the appointment of the arbitrator, it says.

-No, there’s more or less full party autonomy, and the list of neutrals is completely transparent (and detailed – see the institution’s excellent website at www.jamsadr.com).
-But if there is no JAMS neutral on the tribunal, it won’t administer the case.
+No, there’s more or less full party autonomy, and the list of neutrals is fully public (and detailed – see the institution’s excellent website at www.jamsadr.com).
+But if you don’t pick at least one JAMS neutral for the case, JAMS won’t administer the case.